 Esports tournaments usually consist of amateur or professional gamers competing against one another for a cash prize.

 For example, League of Legends pits five players against another five in a virtual battle arena to destroy each other’s base.
-Whereas in shooters, like Call of Duty and Counter-Strike, players are pit against each other in various modes to complete an objective.
+Whereas in shooters, like Call of Duty, Overwatch and Counter-Strike, players are pit against each other in various modes to complete an objective.

 Think of esports as competitive video gaming where skill and professionalism is celebrated.
 The pro gamers who play at this level know the games inside out, much like a professional footballer or athlete would in their respective fields.

 Players can either play one-on-one against one another (in games like FIFA and Street Fighter), or in teams.
 For example, in Halo, two teams of four play off against each other, while in Overwatch, two teams of six compete.
 Rules and strategies can differ greatly depending on the game in question.

 Unlike football, where men’s and women’s football are split, esports is technically mixed, with male, female and gender non-conforming players taking part.
 In recent years, the rise of women players has risen and continues to rise alongside initiatives such as ‘Women in Esports’.

 According to data from Women in Games, it is estimated that 1 in 20 women are involved in the esports industry- and even though this number is still quite low, it is gradually on the rise.
 And there are many women holding various non-player positions in esports, such as casting, coaching, production and so on.

 As well as this, esports is also open to all, regardless of physical ability.

 Some of the most popular esports games include League of Legends, Counter-Strike: Global Offensive, Overwatch, Dota 2 and Call of Duty, but there are many others.

 Professional teams usually have coaches, analysts and managers who help to get the most out of the players and organise strategies.